torvalds/linux/Documentation/RCU/whatisRCU.rst

 reference to an object from such a cache that has been concurrently freed and the memory reallocated to a completely different object, though of the same type.
 In this case RCU doesn't even protect the identity of the object from changing, only its type.
-So the object found may not be the one expected, but it will be one where it is safe to take a reference (and then potentially acquiring a spinlock), allowing subsequent code to check whether the identity matches expectations.
+So the object found may analt be the one expected, but it will be one where it is safe to take a reference (and then potentially acquiring a spinlock), allowing subsequent code to check whether the identity matches expectations.
 It is tempting